 According to Inrix, Minneapolis is the 24th most congested city in the United States and ranks 132nd in the world.
 Drivers in Minneapolis spent 70 hours in congested traffic in 2018.

 You are now all caught up with the most important information regarding Minnesota driving laws and insurance requirements, you’ll never have to shed a tear.
-You can spend your time laughing about all the money you’ll be saving on car insurance.
+You can spend your time laughing about all the money you’ll be saving on auto insurance.

 And of course, there is more good news when it comes to Minnesota and driving: Minnesotans were ranked the best drivers in 2018.
-This affects car insurance as well.
+This affects auto insurance as well.
 Just enter your ZIP code to let the precipitation of savings begin.